squid-cache/squid-cache.github.io/DeveloperResources.rst

 ReleaseProcess describes the process and criterias used by the Squid Developers when making new Squid releases.

 WhoWeAre explains who are the people working on the squid project.

+== Squid Code Sprint 2005 ==
+In December 2005 an informal squid sprint was held in Rivoli, hosted by GuidoSerassio.
+Some of the topics of discussion...

+ * CodeSprintOct2005
+ * NegotiateAuthentication support for Squid-3 (the main focus of the sprint)
+ * ["Squid-2.6"]
+ * NiceLittleProjects: projects which can be completed in a few days' work, waiting for someone to step up.
+Any takers?

+== Squid Code Sprint 2004 ==
+In December 2004 an informal squid sprint was held in Stockholm, hosted by HenrikNordström.
+Some of the topics of discussion...

+ * ["StoreAPI"]
+ * LibCacheReplacement: free thoughts about designing an event-driven generic cache lib
+ * DevelopmentIdeas: a collection of possible improvements to squid to be evaluated and possibly implemented
+ * Linux Profiling with [:LinuxOprofile:oprofile]